maxtara/sucks/README.md

 sucks
 =====

+**Fork of bmartin5692/sucks, updated to python3.9, and added a docker image to run clean every day.**

 A simple command-line python script to drive a robot vacuum.
 Currently known to work with the Ecovacs Deebot N79, M80 Pro, M81, M88 Pro, and R95 MKII from both North America and Europe.